vrishti29/covid19-tweet-sentiment-analysis/README.md

 ## Overview
 The COVID-19 pandemic had a profound impact globally, and during that time, social media became a crucial platform for information sharing and communication.
 Millions of tweets were posted daily, reflecting public sentiment about the pandemic.

-This project focuses on analyzing those past tweets to understand how people felt about COVID-19, using the BERT (Bidirectional Encoder Representations from Transformers) classifier model for sentiment analysis.
+This project focuses on analyzing those past tweets to understand how people felt about COVID-19 and build a classification model to predict the sentiment of the tweets .

 ## Data Set

 The tweets have been pulled from Twitter and manual tagging has been done then.
 The names and usernames have been given codes to avoid any privacy concerns.
-You can find the dataset here.

-Columns:
+The following information in provided in the dataset:
 1. Location 📍
 2. Tweet At 📅
 3. Original Tweet 🐦